joshuak08/digital-twin/README.md

   - A front-end in Django + HTML Templates.
   - A backend in Django + pyRevit to interface with Revit APIs.

-## 1.2.1 Continuous deployment
+## 1.2.1 Continuous Deployment (C/D)
-C/D has been configured using Google Cloud Build.
+C/D has been configured using Google Cloud Build triggers.
+This listens on the main branch.
+During every commit, a Docker image is built, pushes to the Google Cloud repository.
+The application is then built using the latest Docker image.
 Click the link below to view the web application.
   - https://beta-release-vb27oaoulq-ew.a.run.app

 ## 1.3 Planning